Don't the TV Ads Mean It's Shady?

 But there's an important distinction: being marketed aggressively and being a bad product are two different things.
 Plenty of legitimate products are advertised heavily — medications, insurance, investment platforms, automobiles.
 The marketing tells you about the industry's competitive dynamics, not the product's legitimacy.

-Why reverse mortgage advertising is so aggressive
+Why is reverse mortgage advertising so aggressive?

 The audience watches TV